Guseks/Elevator-App/README.md

 npm install

 ```

+#### Install MongoDB
+To install MongdoDB on your system navigate to this page: `https://www.mongodb.com/try/download/community`.
+Pick the version matching your operating system and pick version 7.0.1

+All other interactions with the database is handled through mongoose library.

+#### Starting the application
 After installation is complete.
 Start the application by running the following command in the root folder of the project in your terminal.

 ```bash